 "Saloon-wrecker" Carrie Nation barrels through Kansas bars wielding a hatchet in the name of temperance.
-Run out and beaten by locals, Nation landed in thirteen jails across the state but stubbornly continued her violent assault of saloons.
-In 1903 she laid down her hatchet and continued her work more peacefully, speaking across the country for the temperance movement until her death in 1911.
+Run out and beaten by locals, Nation lands in thirteen jails across the state but stubbornly continues her violent assault of saloons.
+In 1903, she lays down her hatchet and continues her work more peacefully, traveling the country to lecture in support of the temperance movement until her death in 1911.
 Read more about it!

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.